Rahma-Analytics/Zoomcamp-Assignment-Chapter-2/README.md

 about 70% of the data will be within one standard deviation of the mean and about 95% will be within two standard deviations.
 However, these percentages are not strict rules.

  CONSIDERING CATEGORICAL DATA

    Tables and other basic tools for categorical datas are ; constingency tables and bar plots, raw and column proportions, bar plot with two variables, mosiac plots, pie charts etc.

   CASE STUDY: MALARIA VACCINE

+Variability within data

+We consider a study on a new malaria vaccine called PfSPZ.
+In this study, volunteer patients were randomized into one of two experiment groups: 14 patients received an experimental vaccine or 6 patients received a placebo vaccine.
+Nineteen weeks later, all 20 patients were exposed to a drug-sensitive malaria virus strain; the motivation of using a drug-sensitive strain of virus here is for ethical considerations, allowing any infections to be treated effectively.
+According to the results, 9 of the 14 treatment patients remained free of signs of infection while all of the 6 patients in the control group patients showed some baseline signs of infection.